 By Alexis Baran

-What is cheese, anyways?
-The cultured snack favourite can be buttery, sweet, herbal, earthy, pungent, bitter, footy, even barnyardy.
-It’s one of the few foods that people will gladly eat even (or especially) when visibly laced with thick mold and it is a staple of modern dining.
-For centuries it’s been made using animal milk – but who’s to say milk is the only thing that can create a fantastic cheese?
+What if cheese wasn’t made from dairy?
+Would it still be cheese?
+This cultured snack favourite can be buttery, sweet, herbal, earthy, pungent, bitter, footy, even barnyardy.
+It’s one of the few foods that people will gladly eat even (or especially) when visibly laced with thick blue mold and it is a staple of modern dining.
+For centuries it’s been made using cow, goat, sheep and other animals’ milks – but who’s to say milk is the only thing that can create a fantastic cheese?

 The assumption that animal milk must be the base for cheese is a notion that Chef Karen McAthy, the founder of Blue Heron Cheese, has been challenging.
 She’s aiming to change how consumers, as well as the food regulators, think about these wheels of flavour, all from her store and creamery on Vancouver’s Main Street.